-For many countries, golfers used to play without caddie but in Thailand it is compulsory in the package price, how do you think about the advantages and disadvantages if you have a caddie with you.
-Good things are that you will not have to carry or push your own bag and take out the club you want, read the greens, mark your ball, and can blame on someone else if you miss a putt or shank one into the trees, sand dunes…However, without a caddie you have to do all your own and just put the blame yourself for wrong short
+In many countries, golfers used to play without caddies but in Thailand, it is compulsory in the package price, how do you think about the advantages and disadvantages if you have a caddie with you?
+The good things are that you will not have to carry or push your own bag and take out the club you want, read the greens, mark your ball, and can blame someone else if you miss a putt or shank one into the trees, sand dunes…However, without a caddie, you have to do all your own and just put blame yourself for wrong short

-Here is 6 ways which you can have the most enjoyable experience on the golf course and play your best golf…with a caddie?
+Here are 7 ways in which you can have the most enjoyable experience on the golf course and play your best golf…with a caddie?

 1. Make acquaintance with your caddie

-First and most importantly, make acquaintance with your caddie quickly, create friendly environment such as ask your caddie name, smile and tell her you’re going to have great day with her
+First and most importantly, make acquaintance with your caddie quickly, create a friendly environment such as asking your caddie name, smiling and tell her you’re going to have a great day with her

 2. Test Caddy on the greens